Emergency Triage Education Kit Review

 - Support for engagement with relevant stakeholders (e.g., clinicians, consumers, government agencies, academic institutions, and software vendors)

-- Reviewing and providing feedback on project outputs, including supplementary resources and materials
+- Review and feedback on project outputs, including supplementary resources and materials

 - Advice on the practical application of the ETEK